Amruth56/Quiz_Game/README.md

-Creating Easy games in python
+Creating Easy game in python.
 Quiz game in python using if and else statements